grafana/grafana/docs/sources/panels/expressions.md

 ## Using expressions

-The primary use case for expressions is with alerting.
+The primary use case for expressions is for the upcoming next version of Grafana alerting.
 Like alerting, processing is done server-side, so expressions can operate without a browser session.
 However, expressions can be used with backend data sources and visualization as well.

-\\ KYLE - IIRC, expressions do not work with current alerting.
-Should we even mention alerting at all?
-If we do, then we need to make clear which alerting we are talking about.
-We can either talk about AlertingNG here, or we can remove references to alerting and update this topic when we release AlertingNG.
+> **Note:** Expressions do not work with current Grafana alerting.

 Expressions are meant to augment data sources by enabling queries from different data sources to be combined or by providing operations unavailable in a data source.